 CWE-434: Unrestricted Upload of File with Dangerous Type

-The vulnerability allows a hacker to upload or transfer executable files that can run within the program’s environment.
+The vulnerability allows a hacker to upload through a web browser or transfer malicious executable files that can run within the program’s environment.
+Naturally, you don't want any malicious uploads in your software flows.

 CWE-476: NULL Pointer Dereference